silvermind20/ReactND-Myreads/README.md

 # MyReads Project

-This is a simple book app  where user can find the books s/he is currently reading, have read or wish to read in future.
+This is a basic book app where user can find the books s/he is currently reading, have read or wish to read in future.
 It can click to search for more books and can categorize it into the right bookshelves of: "Currently Reading", "Want to read" and already "Read".

-## TL;DR

-To get started developing right away:

-* install all project dependencies with `npm install`
-* start the development server with `npm start`

 ## Project Overlook
 ```bash